 A Guide to Surface Water Drainage and Flooding

-Surface water also known as rainwater, storm-water or run off is channelled through roof gutters, downspouts and road gullies into surface water drainage which then generally runs into the nearest watercourse.
+Surface water, also known as rainwater, storm-water or run off, is channelled through roof gutters, downspouts and road gullies into surface water drainage.
+This usually runs into the nearest watercourse

-Surface water flooding occurs when there is a surplus of surface water via rain or melted snow and ice.
-On soft surfaces such as grass and soil, water may be absorbed in the land, but increasing urbanisation has reduced soft land, so there is less surface to absorb rainfall.
-In extreme weather incidents, the land gets saturated and when heavy rainfall follows heavy rainfall, the water table stays high and the water simply has nowhere to go.
-The result, flooding.
+Surface water (from rain or melted snow and ice) will also seep into soft land such as grass and soil.
+But increasing urbanisation (covering land with impervious materials, such as concrete, tarmac, etc) has reduced the surface area available to absorb rainfall.
+In extreme weather, land becomes saturated and, when heavy rainfall follows heavy rainfall, the water table stays high and excess has nowhere to go.
+The result, as we are seeing more and more often, is flooding.

-Time and time again we see flash floods devastating communities: residents being rescued from rising waters, possessions ruined, cars washed away, roads collapsing, homes and businesses made inhabitable and, on occasion, lives lost.
-A grim reminder that we’re at the mercy of the elements.
+Time and again we see flash floods devastating communities; residents being rescued from rising waters, possessions ruined, cars washed away, roads collapsing, homes and businesses made uninhabitable and, on occasion, lives lost.
+A grim reminder that we are at the mercy of the elements.

 - What you can do to help prevent surface water flooding